Kilmacthomas: History

 During the Cromwellian conquest of Ireland, in December 1649, Oliver Cromwell marched from Waterford to Kilmacthomas during the Siege of Waterford.
-The weather was wet and stormy and the river was in flood, so the army couldn't cross.
+The weather was wet and stormy and the river was in flood, so the army could not cross.
 Two nights were spent in the field that is now the public park.
 Cromwell was said to have described Waterford county on his march from Waterford to Kilmacthomas in the winter of 1649 as being a craggy and desolate place.

 After returning to Ireland after several years in Newfoundland, 18th-century Irish-language poet Donnchadh Ruadh Mac Conmara converted to Protestantism and joined the Church of Ireland parish at Rossmire, Newtown near Kilmacthomas.
 He was briefly appointed as parish clerk, but it is said that when the Vicar and parishioners discovered how great a rake he was, Donnchadh Ruadh was dismissed and converted back to Catholicism.

 Daniel O'Connell passed through Kilmacthomas on a campaign trail and he wrote: